ajgreenwell/DataStructuresAndAlgorithms/README.md

 # CSII –– Data Structures and Algorithms

 This is a collection of all the programs I have written throughout _Computer Science II_, a java-based course focused on data structures and algorithms.
-Some projects are applications that utilize Abstract Data Types (ADT) to solve some problem.
+Some projects are applications that utilize Abstract Data Types (ADT) to solve a problem.
 Others involve implementing those ADTs myself.
 Many projects are a combination of both.
 Here is a brief overview of all the projects I have completed thus far:

 ## Deque ADTs

-This project involved implementing two different forms of a Deque, which is a double-sided Queue.
+This is a collection of ADTs that implement two different forms of a Deque, which is a double-sided Queue.
 The first is a linked implementation that utilizes a Node ADT to create a doubly-linked list.
 The second uses a circular resizing array as its underlying data structure.

 ## Huffman Coding Algorithm